MatteoSep/Data-Hunters_SI-Group-Project/README.md

 The idea was to complement the OHIE RCT evidence, specific to Oregon in 2008, with a broader quasi-experimental analysis of the ACA Medicaid expansions starting in 2014, where states adopted the policy at different points in time.
 The Callaway & Sant'Anna estimator is methodologically appropriate for this setting because it accounts for treatment timing heterogeneity across cohorts and avoids the negative-weighting problem of standard two-way fixed effects DiD. <br>
 <br>
 Due to time and resource constraints, this analysis was not completed and is not part of the submitted paper. <br>
-The folder `[03] future extension part_2` contains the data assembled and the preliminary notes outlining the intended design. <br>
+The folder `future extension part_2` contains the data assembled and the preliminary notes outlining the intended design. <br>
 This material is included for transparency only and does not form part of the graded submission.